-Rate of new HIV infections drops for first time among black women, CDC reportsDecember 21st, 2012 in HIV & AIDS /
+Rate of new HIV infections drops for first time among black women, CDC reportsDecember 21, 2012 in Medicine & Health / HIV & AIDS

 (HealthDay)—For the first time, the rate of new HIV infections among black American women declined between 2008 and 2010, according to a report released Wednesday by the U.S. Centers for Disease Control and Prevention.